Tools & Resources for Journalists

 "Frontline Freelance Register (FFR) is run by freelancers, for freelancers.
-FFR is open to actively working, international freelance foreign and confict journalists who take physical risks in their work, and sign up to the Code of Conduct.
+FFR is open to actively working, international freelance foreign and conflict journalists who take physical risks in their work, and sign up to the Code of Conduct.
 We aim to provide members with representation and a sense of community, vital in this fragmented profession."
-Includes Resources.
+Includes resources.

 Giphy's GIF Maker

 “Create animated GIFs from video files and YouTube links.”